 “Just because John Williams did the scores for E.T. and Star Wars does not automatically make him a giant fan of aliens or space travel,” explained Johnston.
 “I would categorize myself as a non-wrestling fan.
 I see the appeal, and there are times when I could get excited about it, but I wrote music for what I was hired to write.
 I threw myself into what I was writing.”

-He had to learn many different instruments during his 30+ year career with WWE, and if there was one he was not experienced in, he took time to master it.
-Despite his many contributions in the entertainment industry, he feels he is not fully recognized because of an aberration in WWE production.
+He had to learn many different instruments during his 30+ year career with WWE, and if there was one he was not experienced in, he took the time to master it.
+Despite his many contributions to the entertainment industry, he feels he is not fully recognized because of an aberration in WWE production.

 “Vince’s shows have no credit roll.
 While a lot of fans know about me, and I have a great appreciation for that, people in the industry don’t.
 So [with departing from WWE], it’s a new process for me to self-promote myself.
 I love orchestral scoring and scoring films, so I’m trying to go in that direction, as well as getting songs out for people who don’t write their material, particularly country artists.”

 With the myriad of contributions Johnston has given to the wrestling business over the years, a future WWE Hall of Fame induction only makes sense and would be a justified way of cementing his legacy.
-It’s only a matter of time too until Johnston’s talents are recognized and utilized outside of the wrestling world.
+It’s only a matter of time, too, until Johnston’s talents are recognized and utilized outside of the wrestling world.
 With a studio in his home, Johnston awaits his next opportunity to share his passion and musical talents with the world in whatever capacity he can.